yehoravramenko/yehoravramenko/README.md

 ###

-<p align="left">My name is Yehor and I'm C/C++ software and graphics developer from Ukraine.
-I enjoy contributing to different projects and creating something by myself.</p>
+<p align="left">My name is Yehor and I'm a software and graphics developer from Ukraine.
+I've started my coding journey ~6 years ago and now I generally specialize in C/C++, OpenGL and Lua.
+I enjoy contributing to different projects and creating useful products by myself.</p>

 ###